Budget categories and fiscal policies

 - oversees students who did not attend outdoor school.

-- covers classes of a teacher attending outdoor school.
+- covers the classes of a teacher attending outdoor school.

 - attends outdoor school as a required chaperone or educator.

-The personnel and stipend category does not cover the cost of:
+The salaries and associated payroll costs category does not cover the cost of:

 - volunteers,